kmesh-net/website/content/en/docs/userguide/install_waypoint.md

 #### Configure waypoint for a specific namespace:

-Deploy a waypoint for the `default` with default name `waypoint`.
+Deploy a waypoint for the `default` namespace with default name `waypoint`.
 By specifying `--enroll-namespace`, the namespace will be labeled with `istio.io/use-waypoint=waypoint`

 ```bash
 [root@ ~]# kmeshctl waypoint apply -n default --enroll-namespace